LuizZak/SwiftRewriter/Architecture.md

 A mixture of tooled and manual parsing is used on input .h/.m files to parse.

-The input source code is provided via an `InputSourcesProvider`-implementer provided during a construction of a `SwiftRewriter` instance.
+The input source code is provided via an `InputSourcesProvider`-implementer provided to `SwiftRewriter.init`.
 This object should provide the input source code files to parse encapsulated behind objects implementing a `CodeSource` protocol.
+This protocol provides semantic information about the origin of a source snippet, which can be used during later steps to aid in tracing back the origin of a source code construct.

+The source code is then processed by `SourcePreprocessor` objects provided to `SwiftRewriter.init`.
+These preprocessors have access to the raw string data for the files, and can be used to apply transformations such as comment removal or preprocessor expansion before actual parsing is done for each file.

-For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting job of parsing all the input source code, and a couple of more fine-grained parsing steps are performed manually with `ObjcParser`.
+For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting and parse all the input source code, and a couple of more fine-grained parsing steps are performed manually with `ObjcParser` (mainly Objective-C type signature parsing).

 All input parsing for a single file can be done with just an `ObjcParser` instance.

-Since the tree produced by ANTLR is too heavyweight and a reflection of the complexity of the original grammar file (which itself is complex due to the necessity to parse virtually any valid Objective-C code), the produced AST is converted into a customized AST tree representation that is more useful for manipulation.
-The source code for the AST tree produced is contained within `GrammarModels`, and is used throught the project to inspect the AST.
+Since trees produced by ANTLR are too heavyweight and reflect a lot of the complexity of Objective-C's grammar (which itself is complex due to the necessity to parse virtually any valid Objective-C source code), the produced AST is converted into a customized AST representation that is more useful for manipulation, rooted into a base `ASTNode` class.

+The source code for the AST class structure used is found inside the `GrammarModels` target, and is used throughout the rest of the process to inspect the input AST.

 #### 2. Statements parsing